MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about.md

 ms.custom: bap-template #Required; don't change.
 ---

-# About the business process guide
+# About and how to use the business process catalog for Dynamics 365 apps and services

 Microsoft has established a business process catalog of standard business processes across Dynamics 365 apps and services.
 Read on to learn how to navigate and learn from the catalog.